This information is part of the Colgate University catalog, 2023-24.

 The Chi-Ming Hou Award for Excellence in International Economics — established in honor of the late Chi-Ming Hou, who was a member of the Colgate economics department from 1956 to 1991, for outstanding achievement in international economics.

 The Marshall-Keynes Award for Excellence in Economics — awarded by the department to the senior with the strongest, sustained performance in analytical economics.

 The J. Melbourne Shortliffe Prizes — established in honor of the late J. Melbourne Shortliffe, chair of the economics department emeritus, and awarded to outstanding graduating seniors who have majored in economics.

 Advanced Placement and Transfer Credits

 Students who hope to transfer course credit must consult with the department prior to enrolling elsewhere.
-Students returning from summer courses or study groups are not entitled to retroactively seek major credit in the department.
-Students participating in a Colgate approved program are only eligible for major credit when attending programs on the departmental approved list: up to two courses taken on a departmentally approved program may be transferred towards the major and one course may be transferred towards the minor.
-No major or minor credit is granted for courses taken while participating in an approved program that is not on the economics department list, and no minor credit is given for any other courses, including summer courses.
+Students returning from summer courses, study groups or approved programs are not entitled to retroactively seek major credit in the department.
+Students are eligible to transfer up to two economics electives towards the major (and one elective for the minor), pending pre-approval from the department.
+Major or minor credit is normally only granted for courses taken while participating in an approved program that is on the economics department list.

 All transfer courses must have a minimum prerequisite that is equivalent to Colgate's ECON 151 course and the department recommends taking courses that have ECON 251 and/or ECON 252 as prerequisites.
 Students who transfer to Colgate from other institutions may be granted more than two course credits toward the major at the discretion of the department chair.